JetBrains/guide/site/python/tutorials/getting-started-pycharm/installation-and-setup/index.md

 These [instructions](https://www.jetbrains.com/help/pycharm/installation-guide.html#standalone) differ depending on your operating system.

-On the first launch of PyCharm Professional, you’ll be asked to log into your JetBrains account or start a free 30-day evaluation and that's it for installation!
+On the first launch of PyCharm, you’ll be asked to log into your JetBrains account or start a free 30-day evaluation and that's it for installation!

 ## Welcome Screen